AP Interview: Smith looks for family revenge against Alvarez - WHIZ News

 “I’ve watched every single fight Canelo’s ever had, but it’s a bit different when you get in there with him,” Callum Smith told the AP.
 “Liam has been in there with him, so he knows little things.
 Things he probably realized on the night that he didn’t see before.

-The fight will be the first for both boxers in more than a year, since Alvarez knocked out Sergey Kovalev in November 2019 and since Smith earned a unanimous decision over John Ryder three weeks later.
+The fight, which is being televised by the DAZN streaming service, will be the first for both boxers in more than a year, since Alvarez knocked out Sergey Kovalev in November 2019 and since Smith earned a unanimous decision over John Ryder three weeks later.

 The fight was announced by Canelo’s team on Nov.
 17, before any contracts had been officially signed and without Smith (27-0, 19 KOs) having had any confirmation.
 It has given Smith little more than a month to prepare, with restrictions stemming from the coronavirus pandemic making the pre-fight camp even harder.